commercialhaskell/stack/doc/nix_integration.md

 such as using custom Nix packages that override the standard ones or using system libraries with special requirements.

+### Checking Nix installation

+Follow the instructions on the
+[Nix download page](http://nixos.org/nix/download.html) to install Nix.
+After doing so, when opening a terminal, the nix commands (`nix-build`, `nix-shell`, etc) should be available.
+If they are not, it should be because the file located at `$HOME/.nix-profile/etc/profile.d/nix.sh` is not sourced by your shell.

+You should either run `source ~/.nix-profile/etc/profile.d/nix.sh` manually everytime you open a terminal and need Nix or add this command to your `~/.bashrc` or `~/.bash_profile`.

 ### Additions to your `stack.yaml`

 Add a section to your `stack.yaml` as follows: